alvarezrrj/alirey/README.md

 + Auto delete soft deleted slots with no related bookings in a scheduled job
 + Sort out the roles situation: separate 'admin' from 'therapist' Add an 'opt_out' column on users table (to allow them to opt out of promotional email)
++ Cerrar horarios de forma recurrente.
++ Add option to sync to google Calendar on user's profile

 ## Notes
 Goggle scopes